ArtiPedia/blog-v3/_pages/about.md

 ---
 layout: page
 title: About
 desc: I built WebJeda in 2015.
 I realised how easy it is to design websites using proper tools and knowledge.
 This blog would be a beginners guide for web designing.
 Read more about me here.
+redirect_from: /about.html
 permalink: /about/
 adallow: 0
 ---